cutm01/university-escape/README.md

 # University Escape

-Java adventure with both text and graphical user interface.
-The main goal is to escape from the university after bomb explosion
+Java where the main goal is to escape from the Prague University of Economics and Business after bomb explosion

+### Author
+Michal Cúth <cutm01@vse.cz>

+### Version: 1.0.0
+* game can be run in CLI or GUI
+* game contains items, non-player characters and interactable objects
+* some items can be used to perform special actions such as opening door to next room
+* game has several alternative endings

 ### Credits
 Big thanks to following [Flaticon](https://www.flaticon.com/) artists whose free available icons were used in this game:<br>